 Here are three suggestions to check out and possibly try during your visit.

-This road trip will show you the best of the country and will allow you to see some stunning sights along the way.
-You can book accommodation as you move through the country, and you’ll find this relatively cheap.
+This road trip will show you the best of the country and allow you to see some stunning sights along the way.
+You can book accommodation as you move through the country and find this relatively cheap.

-You will begin your journey in Jajce, and from there you will move to Pliva Lakes, Travnik, stop off in Sarajevo for a short while, before continuing on to Mostar, Pocitelj, Hutovo, and finally ending your journey in the coastal town of Neum.
+You will begin your journey in Jajce.
+From there, you will move to Pliva Lakes, Travnik, stop off in Sarajevo for a short while, before continuing to Mostar, Pocitelj, Hutovo, and finally ending your journey in the coastal town of Neum.

-Perhaps one of the best-traveled routes through Bosnia is from the capital, Sarajevo, to the historic town of Mostar and it’s historic bridge.
+Perhaps one of the best-traveled routes through Bosnia is from the capital, Sarajevo, to the historic town of Mostar and its landmark bridge.

-The journey will take you just short of 2 hours, however, the actual time depends on traffic, due to those single lane roads for the overwhelming majority of the way.
+The journey will take you just short of two hours; however, the actual time depends on traffic due to those single-lane roads for most of the way.

 You will pass by Konjic and Jablanica if you want to stop off for a little extra sightseeing.

-The border town of Trebinje is around two hours south of Mostar, and you can easily drive that distance in just over two hours, again depending upon traffic.
+The border town of Trebinje is around two hours south of Mostar, and you can quickly drive that distance in just over two hours, depending upon traffic.